Donders-Institute/bidscoin/docs/options.rst

 nibabel2bids - plugin
 ---------------------

-The nibabel2bids plugin is a bidscoiner plugin that converts the wide variety of `nibabel <https://nipy.org/nibabel>`__ datatypes to BIDS-valid nifti- and json sidecar files.
+The nibabel2bids plugin is an optional bidscoiner plugin that converts the wide variety of `nibabel <https://nipy.org/nibabel>`__ datatypes to BIDS-valid nifti- and json sidecar files.
 The following options can be set:

 - ``ext``: The (nibabel) file extension of the output data, i.e. ``.nii.gz`` or ``.nii``
 - ``meta``: The file extensions of the associated / equally named (meta)data sourcefiles that are copied over as BIDS (sidecar) files, such as ``['.json', '.tsv', '.tsv.gz', '.bval', '.bvec']``.
 You can use this to enrich json sidecar files or add data that is not supported by this plugin.
 For instance, in this way you can still convert a nifti dataset that was previously created with dcm2niix to BIDS.
 NB: Data entered in the meta table of the bidseditor GUI always has priority over data in source json files, which itself has priority over dcm2niix-generated json data.